Why is Original Content Publishing Important?8 min read

 Content is king.
 You’ve probably heard that expression before, right?
-In digital marketing, it couldn’t be truer.
+In digital marketing, it couldn’t be more true.
 Despite what many might say, there really isn’t a better first step to take in the digital space than to ensure that the original content you’re pushing is valuable to the consumer and well-produced.

 Original Content Publishing